joequant/bitquant/smart-contracts/NOTES.md

 interest rate, does this apply to only the late balance or the whole balance?

+If you make an early payment which causes the balance to fall to zero does this terminate the agreement.
+If the accelerated payment happens does this terminate the agreement.

 WHY BUCKAROO BANZAI?

 His rock band is the Hong Kong Caviliers.